 Carried: Defeated:

 Amended: Referred to:

 25. MEMBER SERVICES

 HSAA WILL:

-Move to a Direct Deposit system for all mer paper cheques. nbers and away from the e dated and archaic
+Move to a Direct Deposit system for all r paper cheques. members and away from the e dates and archaic

 BECAUSE (RATIONALE): It is 2025.

-AND BECAUSE (RATIONALE): Long gone are the days of McDonalds using statement of general populace having had a cheque book. •

 SUBMITTED BY: Edmonton Metro EMS Local Unit